LearnOnDemandSystems/docs/lod/activities.md

 1. Click **Edit Instructions**.

-1. Click the **Activities icon** to enter the settings menu for Activities in your lab instructions.
+1. Click the **Activities icon** to enter the settings Activities menu in your lab instructions.

 ![](../lod/images/activity-icon.png)